jeremy-banks/devops/documentation/to_do.md

 [Return Home](../README.md#documentation)

 # To-Do
-- get a job because this repo isn't cheap to develop

 - 'sharing' public subnets from inbound VPC in networking account so k8s in spokes can make and/or manipulate ALBs

-- outbound endpoints for s3, kms, rds so that all org traffic to those services is privately routes for security and cost savings

 - rework the eks stuff
    append k8s 'bare metal' to demonstrate skill and pass CKA